MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/fin-ops-core/dev-itpro/data-entities/dual-write/table-map-health-check.md

-Bu konu, tablo eşlemesi durum denetimi için hata kodlarını açıklamaktadır.
+Bu makalede, tablo eşlemesi durum denetimi için hata kodları açıklanmaktadır.

 ## <a name="error-100"></a>Hata 100